 Skin Health

-There is limited, but encouraging, evidence of maca’s ability to provide some benefits to skin health.
+There is limited, but encouraging, evidence of maca’s ability to provide some benefits to skin health and become a potential component for cosmetic formulations..
 Human studies have yet to emerge; however, animal studies suggest that the antioxidant activity and select phytochemicals found in maca may provide protection from ultraviolet radiation.

 A 2008 study of aqueous yellow maca extracts (boiled and non-boiled), applied topically, provided protection from ultraviolet radiation (UVR); however, the boiled extract had a better effect compared to the non-boiled extract on skin protection in a dose-dependent manner.
 The glucosinolates and polyphenols found in maca are credited as the reason for this benefit, with the authors suggesting this may be an alternative means for solar protection (1).